 - Write your worries down

-1. Have designated workspaces
+1. Have more than one designated workspace

 You don't need to confine yourself to just one space.
 Working in one spot for too long can become monotonous, potentially decreasing your productivity.
 Mix it up a bit and spend a morning working at the library or a coffee shop.